NennoMP/word-quizzle/README.md

-# RETI-PROJECT
+# Computer Networks and Laboratory Project

-This project is a Client-Server service that implements a word translation game (IT-ENG : from italian to english) between the users registered to the service.
+This project is a Client-Server service that implements a word translation game (IT-ENG : from italian to english) between the registered users.